khamin/redisca/README.md

 ## Using Pipelines

 Due to performance and transactional reasons Redis.pipeline's are used internally when it possible.
 You still able to control it by passing custom pipes to save() and delete() methods.
+Group operations availble as well:

+	User.save_all() # Save all registered models of class User.
+	User.delete_all() # Delete all registered models of class User.

+	Model.save_all() # Save all registered models.
+	Model.delete_all() # Delete all registered models.

 # Flask Support

-Flask is amazing!
-That's why FlaskRedisca was implemented.
-Integration with your flask applications is very simple:
+Integration with your flask apps is very simple:

 	from redisca import FlaskRedisca

 	app = Flask()

+	app.config['REDISCA'] = {
+		# redis.StrictRedis constructor kwargs dict.
+	}

-	FlaskRedisca(app) # or FlaskRedisca().init_app(app)
+	FlaskRedisca(app)

-Setting up is simple too.
-Just put kwargs dict of *redis.StrictRedis* constructor parameters into _REDISCA_ config key.

 # Python 3.x support